 Help us enroll you in the courses you really want to take!

 Complete the mandatory academic advising survey by June 1.
-Based on your choices, you will be registered in two of your top-ranked classes.
-During August term, you will work with your advisor to select two additional courses to finalize your fall term schedule.
-One of the two classes will be First-Year Seminar (FYS).
+Based on your choices, you will be registered in three of your top-ranked classes.
+During August term, you will work with your advisor to select one additional course to finalize your fall term schedule.
+One of the three classes will be First-Year Seminar (FYS).

 Before completing the survey, we recommend that you review the following information about Transylvania's course requirements.
 The better you understand the academic expectations, the more successful you will be planning your college career.

 *The basic curricular measure at Transylvania is the course unit.
 One unit is considered to be equivalent to four semester hours.